 Most employers are aware that if an employee is dismissed with two or more years’ service, the employee will be able to bring an unfair dismissal claim within the Employment Tribunal.
 Therefore, it is often assumed that if the qualifying length of service isn’t met there is no risk of a claim arising from the dismissal.
 But what happens if an employee brings a claim without at least two years’ employment?

-other types of claims can still be brought regardless of their length of service.
+Whilst an employee with less than two years’ service cannot claim ordinary unfair dismissal, other types of claims can still be brought regardless of their length of service.
 Employers should exercise caution before contemplating the dismissal of any employee, giving careful consideration to the reasons and circumstances of the dismissal.

 Automatically Unfair Dismissal Claims

 There are certain types of dismissals that are automatically unfair regardless of whether the employee has two years’ continuous service.
 For example, if the employee can show in the Tribunal that they have been dismissed for one of the reasons below, they could argue that their dismissal is automatically unfair:

 - taking leave for family reasons – i.e. pregnancy, childbirth, statutory maternity, paternity, adoption, parental leave, shared parental leave of time off for dependants;

 - raising health and safety concerns for fellow employees or themselves;

 - asserting a statutory right; or

 The above list does not cover every example however, the full list of automatically unfair dismissals can be found in the Employment Rights Act 1996.